 In other words, what is the call-to-action (CTA)?

-Do you you want your prospect to call you, or register on your website, or purchase your product?
+Do you want your prospect to call you, or register on your website, or purchase your product?

 Get clear on the CTA, and then keep your CTA foremost in your mind as you write the copy and structure the layout of the page (or email).

-3. Focus on What Your Prospect Wants
+3. Offer Something Your Prospect Wants

 Your prospect won’t take action just because you want him to.
 Your prospect will act in his own best interest.
 So it’s important to focus on the result your prospect already wants.